dawsonlab/FTIR-PeakVisualizer/README.md

 #################################################################
 # If you used these scripts in your work, please cite:          #
 #                                                               #
 # Z.C.
 Adams, E.J.
-Olson, Z. Lian, A. Kim, M. Holcomb,          #
+Olson, Z. Lian, A.Y.
+Kim, M. Holcomb,        #
 # R. Adhikary, J. Zimmermann, and P.E.
 Dawson                   #
-# Direct Kinetic Observation of MAX1 Peptide Self-Assembly via  #
+# Direct Observation of Peptide Hydrogel Self-Assembly          #
-# Site-Specific Carbon-Deuterium Bonds as Infrared Probes       #
+#                                                               #
 #                                                               #
 # DOI: tbd                                                      #
 #                                                               #